Visualization for Communication (VisComm)

 WORKSHOP SUMMARY

-The VisComm workshop brings together practitioners and researchers from a broad range of disciplines to address questions raised by the new and evolving role of data visualization in our everyday lives.
-We encourage participation from journalists, designers, practitioners, health communicators, and others who do not typically attend IEEE VIS.
+VisComm brings together practitioners and researchers from a wide range of disciplines to address pressing questions about how data visualization is evolving in our everyday lives.
+We particularly encourage participation from journalists, designers, health communicators, policy advocates, educators, and others who may not typically attend IEEE VIS but who play a vital role in shaping how data reaches the public.

 DATE AND LOCATION